 We wanted to own a physical site, a home base that we could always return to.
 We felt was important for the family to know we always have a physical spot to come home to.
 One advantage of this is that it gives us a stake in things like local government and voting.
 It also offers a sense of "home" for the family, and it gives us a place to store the stuff we have that doesn't fit in the trailer, but that we don't want to get rid of. without paying for a rental storage locker or space.

-They will usually be located in an RV park or resort with an HOA.
+Lots like this will usually be located in an RV park or resort with an HOA.
 There will be monthly HOA fees.
 These usually cover things like water, sewer, and garbage services.
 Sometimes they also cover landscape maintenance and other services.
-Fees range from around $75/month at the low end to over $500/month at the upper end - yes, I have personally seen HOA fees as high as $550/month, and I'm sure there are places where they are even higher.
-Just this week someone stated they saw an RV lot with $1000/month HOA fees at a resort out-of-state.
+HOA fees range from around $75/month at the low end to over $500/month at the upper end - yes, I have personally seen HOA fees as high as $550/month, and I'm sure there are places where they are even higher.
+Someone that contacted us a while back reported that they saw an RV lot with $1000/month HOA fees at a resort out-of-state.
 That's astonishing!

 We wanted something in the southern part of Utah.
 The weather is not as cold as the northern part of the state (meaning that propane use will be less in the winter), and it's a great jumping off point for a lot of adventures.
 We want to remain Utah residents for now, so that was a factor in our decision, although we looked at lots in other states too.
-We wanted to be surrounded by the beauty of mesa's and red rock.
+We wanted to be surrounded by the beauty of red rocks and hills.

 We found it interesting that most parks and resorts, even including most that encourage more "permanent" structures, still prohibit "tiny homes".
 Tiny homes are becoming a popular option with a lot of younger people, but they are finding it very difficult to find places to legally put them.
 Most RV parks and resorts require that everything there must be RVIA certified - which is primarily intended to keep out home-built RVs, bus conversions, and converted U-Haul trucks.
 We also found that some expressly prohibit "tiny homes" by name.
 It's a conundrum faced by everyone in the tiny home movement - they buy them (or want to), but then can't find a place to legally put them.
 Just like with RVs, a lot of communities are NIMBY on tiny homes too.